SectorLabs/django-postgres-extra/docs/source/index.rst

     Adds support for PostgreSQL 11.x declarative table partitioning.
 Fully integrated into Django migrations.
 Supports all types of partitioning.
 Includes a command to automatically create time-based partitions.

+* :ref:`Views & materialized views <views_page>`

+    Adds support for creating views & materialized views as any other model.
+Fully integrated into Django migrations.

 * :ref:`Locking models & tables <locking_page>`

    Support for explicit table-level locks.